-- Understand the concept of educational technology - Categories the subject according to the form of ET - Mediate between content and resources of presentation. - Evaluate the learner's performance in terms of achieving educational objectives. - Will be able to maintained the standard of education but also improved the ways of teaching by giving teaching aids and programmed instructional material - Explain the meaning and nature of educational technology - Differentiate various approaches of educational technology - Evaluate software and hard ware resources appropriate for teaching in range of curriculum areas - Display an understanding of the nature and purpose of education al technology.
+- CO-Understand the concept of educational technology Educational Technology - Categories CO-Understand the application of Educational Technology - CO-Understand the subject according to the form of ET - Mediate between content and resources of presentation. - Evaluate the learner's performance in terms of achieving educational objectives. - Will be able to maintained the standard use of education but also improved the ways Educational Technology in different forms of teaching by giving teaching aids and programmed instructional material education - Explain the meaning and nature of educational technology - CO-Differentiate various approaches of educational technology - CO-Evaluate software and hard-warehardware resources appropriate for teaching in range of curriculum areas - CO-Understand and use emerging education alBehaviour Modification Techniques - CO-Understand the stages of teaching technology-